nuejs/nue/packages/www/docs/build-system.md

 # Build system

-Nue's build system works differently.
-When business logic, design, content, and structure live in separate files, the build process becomes remarkably simple.
+Nue's build system is designed around file-based separation of concerns.
+Each file type has a specific role - content, design, structure, or logic - which allows for granular processing and optimization.

 ## How it works